matn7/CS-Notes/src/main/java/basic_java/Java11.md

 **Use an Abstract class when...**

-- You want to share code among serveral closely related classes (Animal - with fields name, age...)
+- You want to share code among several closely related classes (Animal - with fields name, age...)
 - You expect classes that extend your abstract class to have many common methods or fields or required access modifiers other than public (protected, private).
 - You want to declare non static or non final fields (for example name, age), this enables you to define methods